yanivkalfa/react-redux-immutable-router-localization/README.md

 ## Localizing text
-To localize text you can use one of the localization methods
+To localize text you can use one of the localization methods `gettext, dgettext, ngettext, dngettext, pgettext, dpgettext, npgettext, dnpgettext`
-`gettext, dgettext, ngettext, dngettext, pgettext, dpgettext, npgettext, dnpgettext` depending on the use case. more information about those methods can be found at: [gettext api](https://github.com/alexanderwallin/node-gettext#api)
+More information about gettext api methods can be found at: [gettext api](https://github.com/alexanderwallin/node-gettext#api)

 Example:
 ```javascript